-To start, make sure skin is clean and moisturized.
-"Taking the time to massage skin with moisturizer will really help the makeup look and wear better, especially when it comes to concealer," says Lee.
+Before you apply concealer, make sure skin is clean and moisturized.
+"Taking the time to massage skin with moisturizer will help the makeup look and wear better, especially when it comes to concealer," says Lee.
 "When moisturized properly, concealer will adhere to the skin much better."

-"In general, you want to make sure that you are blending your concealer and not wiping it away," adds Lee.
+"In general, you want to make sure that you blend your concealer and not wipe it away," adds Lee.
 "That's why soft tapping or stippling motions are best.
-I always recommend setting your concealer with a powder so it stays put."
+I always recommend setting your concealer with an effective powder, so it stays put."

-When blending together two shades of concealer, use bb cream and a sponge to create a seamless-looking finish.
-Light and liquidy, bb cream serves as the perfect "bridge" between the two shades, so you don't have any noticeable lines of demarcation.
+When blending two concealer shades, use bb cream and a sponge to create a seamless-looking finish.
+Light and hydrating, bb cream serves as the perfect "bridge" between the two shades, so you don't have any noticeable lines of demarcation.

-Concealer makes for a great eyeshadow primer: Just dot a bit directly on clean, bare lids then blend with fingertips before applying eyeshadow.
+Concealer makes for a great eyeshadow primer: Just dot a bit directly on clean, bare lids, then blend with fingertips before applying eyeshadow.
 It makes a great highlighter, too.
-"To use a concealer as highlighter, you can simply apply a lighter shade where you naturally want highlighted," says Lee.
-"For example, top of cheekbones, under the brow bone, middle of forehead, bridge of nose and chin."
+"To use a concealer as a highlighter, you can simply apply a lighter shade where you naturally want highlighted," says Lee.
+"For example, top of cheekbones, under the brow bone, middle of the forehead, bridge of nose and chin."

 Maybelline will never share your information with 3rd parties or post to facebook without permission.